ByteBeem/Vuln-Scan/README.md

-Title: JuVi Scanner
+Title: Vulnerability Scanner

 Description:
-The Juvi Scanner is a web application built using Python and Flask that helps users identify potential vulnerabilities in web forms.
+The Vulnerability Scanner is a web application built using Python and Flask that helps users identify potential vulnerabilities in web forms.
 It utilizes web scraping techniques to extract form details from a given URL and submits payloads to identify vulnerabilities.

 Application hosted on : http://cybermysticjude.pythonanywhere.com/ (some errors and some of the may not works.)